mfinelli/arch-install/ubuntu/roles/dropbox/README.md

 # dropbox

 Installs the dropbox client for linux.
-We don't use the provided

-Installs the dropbox client for linux.
 We don't use the provided `.deb` package from upstream because part of the post install steps attempt to add the upstream repository, but they haven't provided a distribution since before